algoritmau/alternight-vscode-theme/README.md

 ### Contributions, Issues & Suggestions

-Any feedback, suggestion, or issue reporting is welcome.
+Any feedback, issue reporting or suggestion is welcome.
 Feel free to submit your concern via the [Repo's GitHub Issues](https://github.com/spaceinvadev/alternight-vscode-theme/issues) page, provide feedback or request a feature by submitting a PR.

 ### Changelog

-All relevant changes for each version are outlined in the changelog.
-Consider updating and checking the changelog before filing any issues, as they may have already been addressed.
+All notable changes to this project are documented in the [changelog](CHANGELOG.md).
+Consider checking the changelog prior to filing any issues as they may have already been addressed.